MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-open-liberty-java-app-with-maven-plugin.md

 ### Run the application in a local environment

-1. Change directory to the completed project, as in the following example:
+1. Change directory to the completed project by using the following command:

     ```bash
        cd openliberty-hello-azure/
     ```

-2. Build the project using Maven, as in the following example:
+2. Build the project using Maven by using the following command:

     ```bash
        mvn clean package
     ```

-3. Run the project, as in the following example:
+3. Run the project by using the following command:

     ```bash
        java -jar target/openliberty-hello-azure.jar